WHOIGit/minimal-edi-package/README.md

 # minimal-edi-package
-Minimal EML assembly line example
+Minimal EML assembly line example, including a small subset of an NES-LTER dataset.